Armenians of Van: Armenian genocide

 During the 16th and 17th centuries, Van was ruled by the Ottoman Empire.
 The Ottoman Empire was known for its policy of millet, which recognized different religious and ethnic groups as distinct communities with their own laws and customs.
 The Armenians of Van were granted a degree of autonomy under this system, and they played an important role in the economic and cultural life of the city.

 In the late 19th century, the Ottoman Empire began to experience a period of decline and instability.
 During this time, tensions between the Armenian and Turkish communities in Van began to escalate.
 In 1895, Ottoman authorities massacred thousands of Armenians in the region, sparking widespread protests and condemnation from the international community.

 In 1915, the Ottoman Empire launched a systematic campaign of violence and displacement against its Armenian population.
 This campaign, which is known as the Armenian Genocide, resulted in the deaths of an estimated 1.5 million Armenians.
 Many of the Armenians of Van were among the victims of this campaign.

 Following the end of World War I, the Treaty of Sèvres granted the Armenians a degree of autonomy in the region of Van.
 However, this autonomy was short-lived, as the Treaty of Lausanne, which was signed in 1923, abolished the Armenian autonomy and established the modern borders of Turkey.

+Dialect

+The Van dialect is a dialect belonging to the two-level vowel-less group of the Armenian branch.
+It was spoken on the eastern side of Lake Van, with the centre being the city of Van.
+The Van dialect was also spoken in small pockets next to Lake Sevan, particularly the town of Vardenis, which was the result of emigration after the Russo-Turkish War (1828–1829).